Sigh! It can be incredibly frustrating to feel like the vision you have for your business is moving excruciatingly slow.

 Conclusion

 Ok … there you have it.
 You just heard from 11 of us about our experiences and opinions on whether it’s better to outsource your marketing or hire your own in-house marketing team.
+Whether you decide to outsource or hire in house, the next set of decisions you’ll need to make are things like:- Who should you hire first?

 - What’s the going rate for this and that?